 Of the 51 respondents, most agreed that the undergraduate disability studies curriculum helped them in their practice and post-graduate studies (64.7%; 52.9% respectively), helped to make them better overall service providers (82.4%), and increased confidence in their ability to advocate for clients with disability (82.4%).
-This positive impact was evident in the percent agreement with the survey questions and was consistent with open-ended comments offered by the alumni in this study as shown by this example: "The Disability Studies coursework really

-47.1% indicated that they referred back to their undergraduate disability studies coursework while at work or school, the overall responses indicated that the curriculum had a positive impact on them as healthcare providers.
+This positive impact was evident in the percent agreement with the survey questions and was consistent with open-ended comments offered by the alumni in this study as shown by this example: "The Disability Studies coursework really taught me a lot and was the foundation to the start of my graduate career.
+"Although only 47.1% indicated that they referred back to their undergraduate disability studies coursework while at work or school, the overall responses indicated that the curriculum had a positive impact on them as healthcare providers.
 One student comment reflected this perspective: "I am so thankful for all I learned in the Disabilities Studies program, and it has completely changed my outlook on things.
 It has greatly benefited me in several jobs I've encountered."
-The respondents reported feeling an increase in comfort level when interacting with people with disability (84.3%) and an increase in confidence when working with people with disability (84.3%).
-Awareness of disability related issues also increased with the respondents reporting that their language and disability related terminology use as well as their attitude about disability changed as a result of the disability studies curriculum (Table 1).
+The respondents reported feeling an increase in comfort level when interacting with people with disability (84.3%).
+Awareness of disability related issues also increased with the respondents reporting that their language and disability studies curriculum (Table 1).
 "I wish that all my classmates were exposed to this!
 I think that everyone going into health care should have knowledge of what we learned in Disability Studies!"